akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The following small program together with its configuration starts an ``ActorSystem`` with the Cluster extension enabled.
+The following small program together with its configuration starts an ``ActorSystem`` with the Cluster enabled.
 It joins the cluster and logs some membership events.

 Try it out: